melezhik/Raku-Doc-TypeGraph/README.md

 # NAME

-Pod::Load - Parse a file and returns a type graph.
+Perl6::TypeGraph - Parse a description of the types for documentation.

 # SYNOPSIS